rrvt/GitPrep/GitPrep/README.md

 ## Update

+### Update 8/5/24

+Library update.

 ### Update 6/22/24

-Added an icon to the MIT License rtf file.
+Added the MIT License to the installation.

 ### Update 6/13/24